knpuniversity/php-beginner-series/knpu/episode3/optional-function-arguments.rst

 who's calling it.
 So will this work?
 Will we get an error?

 Refresh the contact page.
 No error - and it shows 4 pets.
 Now go to the homepage.
-We have see 3 pets.
+We see 3 pets.
 Things are still working!

 So you *can* pass something other than ``true`` or ``false`` to an ``if`` statement.
-And when you do, PHP looks at what's there and tries to figure out if what you passed looks and smells more like true or more like false.
+And when you do, PHP looks at what's there and tries to figure out if it looks and smells more like true or more like false.

 For example, empty things like an empty string or the number zero becomes false.
 Everything else becomes true.